-The call for proposals for Lilly-Asheville 2020 is OPEN through April 10th.
+The call for proposals for Lilly-Asheville 2020 is OPEN and has been extended to April 27th.

 Click here to submit a proposal.